cypator/splate-api/source/index.html.md

 * If information is missing client will get a Business Message Reject with the reject reason.

 <aside class="notice">The Fields Symbol (55) and Side (54) are mandatory fields for Order Status Request but are not been used to query the information </aside>
+<aside class="notice">Cypator will always send the last status of the order.
+In the case of Partially filled, last status will be Canceled but tags CumQty (14) and LeaveQty (150) will indicate that the order was Partially filled</aside>
 <aside class="warning">Field ExecID 17 will not be sent even if status is FILL, for trade info please use Trade Capture Report (35=AE)</aside>

 > FIX 4.4  Client -> Cypator